cytopia/devilbox/docs/tutorials/adding-subdomains.rst

 ******************

-This tutorial gives you a brief overview how to serve your project under one subdomain via the project directory name as well as how to serve one projcet with multiple subdomains with a customized virtual host config via ``vhost-gen``.
+This tutorial gives you a brief overview how to serve your project under one subdomain via the project directory name as well as how to serve one project with multiple subdomains with a customized virtual host config via ``vhost-gen``.